2024–25 Australian region cyclone season: TCWC Port Moresby

-Tropical cyclones that develop north of 10°S between 151°E and 160°E are assigned names by the Tropical Cyclone Warning Centre in Port Moresby, Papua New Guinea.
-Tropical cyclone formation in this area is extremely rare, with no cyclones being named in it since 2007.
+Tropical cyclones that develop north of 11°S between 151°E and 160°E are assigned names by the Tropical Cyclone Warning Centre in Port Moresby, Papua New Guinea.
+Tropical cyclone formation in this area is extremely rare, with no cyclones being named in it since 2007, although a cyclone was assigned the name Maila in the 2025-26 Australian region cyclone season the next year.
 As names are assigned in a random order, the whole list is shown below: